Ntangen/election-countdown/README.md

 <b>Mark2</b> - Various improvements.
 The Mark 2 only replies to direct tweets to @IsItOverYet2016, and ignores its own replies/other mentions.
 Changed around the count module to make sure the javascript was running appropriately so as to give the most updated time.
 Also added a bunch of console.log messages to keep the log clean and relevant.

+<b>Quick edit:</b> I changed the procfile to spin up this app on a worker dyno on Heroku, in order to get around the all-too-common Boot Timeout error.

 <b>Next steps</b> - Still collecting ideas.
 <ul>
 <li><s>I think it would be convenient to set the bot only to respond to direct "@" tweets, not just mentions.</s>Done!</li>